freqtrade/freqtrade/docs/freqai.md

 ### Building the feature set

-Features are added by the user inside the `populate_any_indicators()` method of the strategy by prepending indicators with `%` and labels are added by prependng `&`.
+Features are added by the user inside the `populate_any_indicators()` method of the strategy by prepending indicators with `%` and labels are added by prepending `&`.
 There are some important components/structures that the user *must* include when building their feature set.
 As shown below, `with self.model.bridge.lock:` must be used to ensure thread safety - especially when using third party libraries for indicator construction such as TA-lib.
 Another structure to consider is the  location of the labels at the bottom of the example function (below `if set_generalized_indicators:`).
-This is where the user will add single features and labels to their feature set to avoid duplication from various configuration paramters which multiply the feature set such as `include_timeframes`.
+This is where the user will add single features and labels to their feature set to avoid duplication from various configuration parameters which multiply the feature set such as `include_timeframes`.

 ```python
     def populate_any_indicators(